jencnchan/ToDoListApp/README.md

-# Pre-work - ToDo App
+# Pre-work - Jenni's Todo List App

 This app is the prework submission for the Girls in Tech and CodePath Android bootcamp.

-**ToDo App** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing items.
+**Jenni's Todo List App** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting existing items.

-Submitted by: Jennifer Chan
+Submitted by: **Jennifer Chan**

 Time spent: 15 hours spent in total